Physical Education

 Implementation

-We follow the guidelines set by the national curriculum to ensure we offer a range of PE activities that allow each child to feel challenged and offer opportunities to progress further.
+We follow the guidelines set out by the national curriculum to ensure that we offer a range of PE activities that allow each child to feel challenged and offer all pupils the opportunity to progress further.

 EYFS